mozilla/areweslimyet/tester_scripts/README.md

 - Obtain a copy of the TP5 pageset
 - Setup a webserver to host TP5 at localhost:8001 through localhost:8100.
 See
 e.g. tp5.nginx.conf
-- Setup a server to host areweslimyet, e.g. the html/ directory
+- Setup a server to host areweslimyet, i.e. the html/ directory
 - Setup a cron job to run create_graph_json.py and merge_graph_json.py, see cron.sh for an example.
 - mkdir $AWSY/db/, used by the default slimtest config as the database path.
+- Ensure vncserver is setup, and can create sessions without interaction.
 - Run the test daemon.
 See launch_tester.sh as an example.
 - [Optional] Setup a cron job to run util/queue_tinderbox_builds.py, which auto-queues all tinderbox builds from mozilla-inbound with the tester as they